 This Committee is responsible for ensuring that the Company complies with all the relevant policies and procedures both from the regulators and as laid-down by the Board of Directors.
 Its major functions include the approval of the annual audit plan of the internal auditors, review and approval of the audit scope and plan of the external auditors, review of the audit report on internal weaknesses observed by both the internal and external auditors during their respective examinations and to ascertain whether the accounting and reporting policies of the Company are in accordance with legal requirements and agreed ethical practices.
 The Committee also reviews the Company's annual and interim financial statements, particularly the effectiveness of the Company's disclosure controls and systems of internal control as well as areas of judgment involved in the compilation of the Company's results.
-The Committee is responsible for the review of the integrity of the Company's financial reporting and oversees the independence and objectivity of the external auditors, review and ensures that adequate whistle blowing procedures are in place and that a summary of issues reported are highlighted to the Committee, and review the independence of the external auditors and ensures that where non-audit services are provided by the external auditors and that there is no conflict of interest.
+The Committee is responsible for the review of the integrity of the Company's financial reporting and oversees the independence and objectivity of the external auditors, review and ensures that adequate whistle blowing procedures are in place and that a summary of issues reported are highlighted to the Committee; and review the independence of the external auditors and ensures that where non-audit services are provided by the external auditors and that there is no conflict of interest.
 The Committee has access to external auditors to seek explanations and additional information, while the internal and external auditors have unrestricted access to the Committee, which ensures that their independence is in no way impaired.

-The Committee is made up of three (3) Non-Executive Directors and three (3) Shareholders of the Company appointed at Annual General Meetings with the Company Secretary/Legal Adviser as the Secretary.
-The membership of the Committee at the Board level is based on relevant experience of the Board members, while one of the shareholders serves as the Chairman of the Committee.
-The Committee has as its Chairman, a member representing the shareholders and holds meetings from time to time to deliberate on Audit Scope & Plan, the Audit Time Table of the Company for the year, the Audited Accounts & unaudited trading results of the Company, Management Letter prepared by the External Auditors of the Company.
+In compliance with the provisions of Section 404 (3) of the Companies and Allied Matters Act 2020, which requires the Director representatives to be two (2); the Committee is made up of two (2) Non-Executive Directors and three (3) Shareholders of the Company appointed at Annual General Meetings with the Company Secretary / Legal Adviser as the Secretary.
+The membership of the Committee at the Board level is based on the relevant experience of the Board members, while one of the shareholders serves as the Chairman of the Committee.
+The Committee has as its Chairman, a member representing the shareholders and holds meetings from time to time to deliberate on Audit Scope & Plan, the Time Table of the Company for the year, the Audited Accounts & unaudited trading results of the Company, Management Letter prepared by the External Auditors of the Company.
 In the performance of its functions, the Committee has unrestricted, direct access not just to the internal audit department but also to the external auditors.